-Arrow Takeaways Investor Takeaways
+🔗 Investor Takeaways

-Diversify portfolios: Value stocks, dividend payers, and sectors like energy and financials may outperform in higher-rate environments.
-At the same time, tech and growth may benefit from the "sugar rush economy".
+Diversify portfolios: Value stocks, dividend payers, foreign stocks, and sectors like energy and financials may outperform in high-rate environments.
+This while tech and growth may benefit from the "sugar rush economy".

 Consider Hard Assets: Based solely on monetary debasement (the loss of purchasing power) which will likely escalate with the debt, having some of your retirement in hard assets such as gold may be beneficial.
 It was in the 1970s.